 In 2004, 76 percent of Georgia voters approved a referendum banning same-sex marriage.
 The referendum was for an amendment to the state constitution that stated: "This state shall recognize as marriage only the union of man and woman.
 Marriages between persons of the same sex are prohibited in this state."
 The amendment was challenged in court, but in 2006, the state's supreme court upheld the ban.

-The brief filed by the states did not delay the ruling because unlike appeals in many criminal and civil cases, the Supreme Court often considers briefs -- such as the objection filed by the 15 states -- while it is deciding on the overall case.
-The court, essentially, rejected the states' objection to same-sex marriages at the same time that it ruled in favor such unions.
+The brief filed by the states did not delay the ruling because unlike appeals in many criminal and civil cases, the Supreme Court often considers briefs—such as the objection filed by the 15 states—while it is deciding on the overall case.
+The court, essentially, rejected the states' objection to same-sex marriages at the same time that it ruled in favor of such unions.

 With marriage, of course, comes taxation as well as other legal rights and responsibilities.
 The Georgia Department of Revenue, for example, stated that the agency would recognize same-sex unions.
 "The Department will recognize same-sex marriages in the same way it recognizes marriages between opposite-sex couples," the agency stated on July 14, 2015, posting on its website.
 "The Department will recognize a marriage where the license was issued in Georgia and a marriage lawfully licensed and performed out of state."

 The ruling sparked widely divergent reactions in the state, but there was a general agreement that it would have a profound effect. "[This decision] is going to be far-reaching," Georgia State University law professor Tanya Washington noted shortly after the ruling.
 "And our processes, protocols, forms are going to have to catch up with this new reality... we will adjust."